BDC Hamburger Icon

 It’s your responsibility as an employer to know your employees’ rights and legal workplace protections.
 Your goal is advocating appropriately for your employees and avoiding rights violations.
 For example, do you know when overtime kicks in?
 What happens to unused vacation days?
 How are your employees protected if they find themselves in the position of a whistleblower?

 Employees make or break your business’s success, so treating them fairly and equitably is crucial.
-We’ll examine employee rights and share the most common ― usually unintentional ― rights violations so businesses can protect themselves and their teams.
+Below, we’ll examine employee rights and share the most common ― usually unintentional ― rights violations so businesses can protect themselves and their teams.

 What are employee rights?